mvolkmann/blog/src/php.md

 ## Linting

-PHP has a builtin code linter.
+PHP has a built-in code linter.
 To run it, enter `php -l {filename}.php` or `php -l *.php`.

 ## Code Formatting